ArnaudBrousseau/arnaudbrousseau.com/src/documents/drafts/reality-of-interviewing.html.md

 practice handwriting and speaking out loud while you're coding.

-If you're interviewing with a company which does whiteboard coding only (Google, Facebook, Amazon, probably others) try solving a few problems on the whiteboard first while talking out loud as if a person was listening and judging.
+If you're interviewing with a company which does whiteboard coding only (Google, Facebook, Amazon, others) try solving a few problems on the whiteboard first while talking out loud as if a person was listening and judging.
 And time yourself.
 Afterwards, take what you wrote on paper or whiteboard and type it in mindlessly in an editor/IDE.
 Does it compile/run?
 Does it do what you want?
 Make